Tax Levy Release

 Set Up an Installment Agreement

 The IRS imposes a basic installment agreement user fee of $120 to establish an installment plan.
-However, if you choose to pay installments through direct debit, your installment agreement user fee reduces to $52.
+However, if you choose to pay installments through direct debit, the user fee may be reduced to $52.

 Enter an Offer in Compromise